How to integrate Render MCP with OpenAI Agents SDK

 Introduction

 This guide walks you through connecting Render to the OpenAI Agents SDK using the Composio tool router.
-By the end, you'll have a working Render agent that can deploy latest code to staging service, restart production web service now, get current status of all services, list recent build failures and errors through natural language commands.
+By the end, you'll have a working Render agent that can deploy latest code to staging service, restart production web service now, get current status of all services through natural language commands.

 This guide will help you understand how to give your OpenAI Agents SDK agent real control over a Render account through Composio's Render MCP server.